ahmedkhalf/project.nvim/README.md

   - Access your recently opened projects from telescope!
   - Asynchronous file io so it will not slow down vim when reading the history file on startup.
+- Neovim Session Manager integration to create IDE-like project switching
+  - Set option `session_autoload = true` and `:Telescope projects` command will navigate you to chosen project's directory and your previously opened buffers will be restored.
+[Neovim Session Manager](https://github.com/Shatur/neovim-session-manager) need to be installed for this feature.
 - ~~Nvim-tree.lua support/integration~~
   - Please add the following to your config instead:
     ```vim